-In the initial deal, when a player or the Dealer is dealt as Ace an any of the ten count Blackjack Cards, that combination shall constitute a natural Blackjack, which may be identified by the player or Dealer as "Blackjack".
+In the initial deal, when a player or the Dealer is dealt an Ace and any of the ten count Blackjack Cards, that combination shall constitute a natural Blackjack, which may be identified by the player or Dealer as "Blackjack".

-- 3. Wagers.
-In the play of Blackjack, the following forms of wagers may be made by a player: - a.
-Original Wager.
-An Original Wager shall be made by placing a Chip or Chips representing an amount from two dollars and ten dollars, as designated by a sign plainly posted at each table, inside the betting space provided on the playing surface of the Blackjack Playing Table, before the first Card is dealt in a game.
-Once the first Card is dealt in a game, no Original Wage may be altered by any player. - b.
-Split Wager.
-If a player receives, in the initial deal of Cards, either a pair or any two ten-count Cards, the player may split the Cards, provided that no player may play more than four hands in one betting space.
-For each hand thus created, the player may wager an amount equal to the Original Wager. - C. Double-Down Wager.
-After receiving two Cards, or two Cards for each hand in a split hand, a player may make a Double-Down Wager by wagering an additional amount equal to the Original Wager; and a player playing split hands may made a Double Down Wager by Wagering an amount equal to the Original Wager for one or more such hands, provided that no player may place a Double-Down Wager on split Aces. - d.
-Insurance Wager.
-If the first Card received by the dealer is an Ace, a player may make an insurance Wager in an amount equal to one-half of the amount of the Original Wager. - e.
+3. Wagers.
+In the play of Blackjack, the following forms of wagers may be made by a player:

+(a) Original Wager.
+An Original Wager shall be made by placing a Chip or Chips representing an amount from two dollars to one thousand dollars, as designated by a sign plainly posted at each table, inside the betting space provided on the playing surface of the Blackjack Playing Table, before the first Card is dealt in the game.
+Once the first card is dealt in a game, no Original Wager may be altered by any player.

+(b) Split Wager.
+If a player receives, in the initial deal of Cards, either a pair or any two ten-count Cards, the player may split the cards, provided that no player may play more than four hands in one betting space.
+For each hand thus created, the player may wager an amount equal to the Original Wager.

+(c) Double-Down Wager.
+After receiving two Cards, or two Cards for each hand in a split hand, a player may make a Double-Down Wager by wagering an additional amount equal to the Original Wager; and a player playing split hands may make a Double-Down Wager by wagering an amount equal to the Original Wager for one or more such hands, provided that no player may place a Double-Down Wager on split Aces.

+(d) Insurance Wager.
+If the first card received by the Dealer is an Ace, a player may make an insurance Wager in an amount equal to one-half of the amount of the Original Wager.

 Tip-Bet Wager.
-A Tip-Bet Wager, if made, shall be made before the first Card is dealt, and may be in any amount up to one-half of the original wager.
+A Tip-Bet Wager, if made, shall be (e) made before the first Card is dealt, and may be in any amount up to one-half of the Original Wager.
 It may not be increased or changed during play, and cannot be the subject of a Double-Down Wager or an Insurance Wager.
-If, following a Tip-Bet Wager, a player splits hands, the Tip-Bet Wager shall be assigned to the player's right-hand set of Cards (the first Cards to be played).
+If, following a Tip-Bet Wager, a player splits hands, the Tip-Bet Wager shall be assigned to the player's righthand set of Cards (the first Cards to be played).
 All Tip-Bet Wagers shall have a pay-off of one dollar for each dollar wagered, whether or not the player receives a natural Blackjack.
-When a Tip-Bet Wager shall be returned to the player and the amount won from the Enterprise becomes the property of the Dealer; if the Dealer's hand wins the Tip-Bet Wager becomes the property of the Enterprise; and if the player's hand ties the Dealer's hand, the player may either take back the Tip-Bet Wager or leave it on the playing surface for the next round of play.
+When a Tip-Bet Wager is made, if a player's hand wins, the Tip-Bet Wager shall be returned to the player and the amount won from the Enterprise becomes the property of the Dealer; if the Dealer's hand wins, the Tip-Bet Wager becomes the property of the Enterprise; and if the player's hand ties the Dealer's hand, the player may either take back the Tip-Bet Wager or leave it on the playing surface for the next round of play.